Community Practitioners and Health Visitors Association

-The Community Practitioners and Health Visitors Association is a Trade union and professional association for health care staff in the UK and Ireland.
+The Community Practitioners and Health Visitors Association (CPHVA) is a Trade union and professional association for health care staff in the UK and Ireland.
 It is part of Unite the Union.

 Its 18,500 members include health visitors, school nurses, nursery nurses and other community nurses working in primary care.
 It produces a monthly journal Community Practitioner, which contains both news and scholarly articles.

 Activity

 Obi Amadi, the lead professional officer, featured in a list of leading BME staff in the NHS compiled by the Health Service Journal in November 2014 and was praised for her involvement in the campaign to end female genital mutilation.